ummshsh/cmdblockbuster/README.md

 - [ ] Fix unit tests
 - [ ] Try making infinity like in tetris effect: your lock times got reset for every move you do, up to 16 tries
 - [ ] Probably I do too many checks and code can be simplified
-- [ ] Read about fourht kick upgrading simple move to diffucult move, so it won't break the combo and b2b counter
 - [ ] ObjectCopier: check obsolete code
 - [ ] Fix spelling of 'tetromino' everywhere, or rebrand to Block
 - [ ] Playtest variable levels up